hyundai-robotics/doc-hi6-sdk/book.md

 ]
 ```

-The scripts designated in the code above are for calling the setAllValueAsDef( ) function and the setSelectedValueAsDef( ) function, respectively.
+The scripts designated in the code above are for calling the setAllValueAsDef( ) function and setSelectedValueAsDef( ) function, respectively.
 These functions are provided by dst_setup.js by default.

-If you want other operations, you just need to implment the relevant functions yourself.
+If you want other operations, you need to implment the relevant functions yourself.

 </br>
 Let's test the operation.
 Run the virtual controller again and enter the ArgosX setup screen.
 After that, change the settings to values ​​different from the default values, then save them ​by clicking the [OK] button.